History of NYOS

 28 July 1982

-The Viking Tour of Orkney, The Faroe Islands, Norway, Sweden and Denmark begins, with the support of Volvo transportation.
+NYOS embarked on The Viking Tour of Orkney, The Faroe Islands, Norway, Sweden and Denmark, supported by Volvo Transportation.

 30 July 1982

-The Viking Tour continues on board P&O Ferries.
+Pictured: Members of the orchestra during The Viking Tour on board P&O Ferries.

 1 August 1982

-A BBC documentary is made for the programme Spectrum, following the orchestra throughout the Viking Tour of Orkney, The Faroe Islands, Norway, Sweden and Denmark.
+Watch: BBC Documentary made for the programme Spectrum, following the orchestra throughout the Viking Tour of Orkney, The Faroe Islands, Norway, Sweden and Denmark.

 1983